MANTUAN Baptiste La Parthenice de Mariane de Baptiste Mantuan poete theologue de l’ordre de nostre dame des carmes trâslatee de latin en françoys.

 First and only translation in verses by Jacques de Mortières.

-The 1523 edition, carefully printed in Lyon, is illustrated with 2 large figures (Holy Family, repeated), the arms of Marguerite de France, and 33 woodcut vignettes illustrating mostly the life of Christ.
-The title is decorated with a large vignette with the printer’s mark.
+This edition, carefully printed in Lyon, is illustrated with two large figures (the Holy Family, repeated), the arms of Marguerite de France, and 33 woodcut vignettes, most of which illustrate the life of Christ.
+The title is decorated with a large vignette bearing the printer’s mark.

-This edition is very rare in institutional libraries; Gültlingen locates 3 copies in France (Lyon, BM; Paris, Arsenal; Paris, BnF) and 1 copy in the UK (London, BL).
+This book is very rare in institutional libraries; Gültlingen locates three copies in France (Lyon, BM; Paris, Arsenal; Paris, BnF) and one copy in the United Kingdom (London, BL).
 USTC does not locate any copies in the United States.
-Apart from this copy and the Brunschwig copy, we have found only one additional copy at auction (copy from the Hoe and Froissart collections).
+Apart from this copy, we have only found one other copy for sale at public auction (a copy from the Hoe and Froissart collections).

-A very good copy, complete with the leaf with the acrostic poem with the name of Marguerite de France, author of the Héptameron, to whom the work is dedicated by the translator.
+A very fine copy, complete with the page containing the acrostic poem with the name of Marguerite de France, author of the Héptameron, to whom the work is dedicated by the translator.